Beverly Hills, California: Water supply

+1948: restrictive covenants found unenforceable

 In the early 1940s, black actors and businessmen had begun to move into Beverly Hills, despite the covenants allowing only whites to live in the city.
-A neighborhood improvement association attempted to enforce the covenant in court.
+A neighborhood improvement association attempted to enforce the covenants in court.
 The defendants included prominent artists Hattie McDaniel, Louise Beavers, and Ethel Waters.
 Among the white residents supporting the lawsuit against blacks was Harold Lloyd, the silent film star.
 The NAACP participated in the defense, which was successful.
 In his decision, federal judge Thurmond Clarke said that it was time that "members of the Negro race are accorded, without reservations or evasions, the full rights guaranteed to them under the 14th amendment."
 The United States Supreme Court declared restrictive covenants unenforceable in 1948 in Shelley v.
 Kraemer.
 A group of Jewish residents of Beverly Hills filed an amicus brief in this case.

-In 1956, Paul Trousdale (1915–1990) purchased the grounds of the Doheny Ranch and developed it into the Trousdale Estates, convincing the city of Beverly Hills to annex it.
-The neighborhood has been home to Elvis Presley, Frank Sinatra, Dean Martin, Tony Curtis, Ray Charles, President Richard Nixon, as well as, in later years, Jennifer Aniston, David Spade, Vera Wang and John Rich.
+In 1956, Paul Trousdale (1915–1990) purchased the Doheny Ranch and developed it into Trousdale Estates, convincing the city of Beverly Hills to annex it.
+The neighborhood has been home to Elvis Presley, Frank Sinatra, Dean Martin, Tony Curtis, Ray Charles, and President Richard Nixon, as well as, in later years, Jennifer Aniston, David Spade, Vera Wang and John Rich.

+Following the 1979 Islamic Revolution in Iran, many Persian Jews settled in Beverly Hills.

-In the late 1990s, the Los Angeles County Metropolitan Transportation Authority (LACMTA) proposed to build an extension of the Metro Red Line along Wilshire Boulevard and into Downtown Beverly Hills, but the city opposed it.
+In the late 1990s, Metro proposed to build an extension of the Metro D Line along Wilshire Boulevard into Downtown Beverly Hills, but the city opposed it.
+Section 2 of the D Line Extension will include a station at Wilshire Boulevard and Rodeo Drive that will open in 2026.